reimagined/resolve/packages/resolve-es-mongo/README.md

 # `resolve-es-mongo`

-This package serves as a driver for event store using MongoDB to store events.
+This package serves as a driver for `resolve-es` to store events using MongoDB.

 ## Usage